neilg63/geotime/README.md

 #### Response:

 * abbreviation: 3 or 4 letter uppercase time zone abbreviation.
-However, their definition may change over time and a time zone region (see below) may switch time zones, change daylight saving rules or redefine its offset from UTC.
+However, their definition may change over time and a time zone region (see below) may switch time zones, change daylight saving rules or redefine the offset from UTC.
 * countryCode: 2-letter country code (NB: the code assigned to some regions may be contested, e.g. Crimea, or reflect current geopolitcial boundaries rather than those valid at the time)
 * dst: boolean true/false for daylight saving time or summer time
 * gmtOffset: seconds difference from UTC.
 These are usually rounded to the nearest hour (3600 seconds) and less commonly to the nearest half hour (India, South Australia) or quater hour (Nepal)